mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->These actions are used to affect the Audio UI Profile that is the current Profile that is being used by the Audio UI screen.
-With this feature, an Audio UI Profile that has already been created on the device can be selected to be used, which can change the appearance and settings of the Audio UI.

->Also, this feature could be used to adjust the volume of the device to be the same level as the current Profile's Preset volume levels.
+>This parm is used to set a previously-created Audio Profile or the Factory Preset Audio Profile to be the current Audio Profile.
+It can also be used to force the volumes of all Audio Streams back to the Preset volumes specified for the current Audio Profile.

 <div class="parm-table">
  <table>